johary1/hrnet-app/README.md

 # Employee Management Application made with React + Vite

-Welcome to the Employee Management Application!
+Welcome to the Employee Management Application called HRnet!
 This web application is designed to help you manage employee records effectively.
 You can create, search, and view employee details in a user-friendly interface.

+- This project was first written with Jquery plugins and now it has been converted in React.
+You can find the repository here: https://github.com/johary1/hrnet-jquery
+- Then it was convert into a react project with CRA: https://github.com/johary1/hrnet

+- Since there were several issues reported with CRA and it has been considered as outdated, I decided to use Vite.
+Here is an example of an article that discusses the topic: https://dev.to/ag2byte/create-react-app-is-officially-dead-h7o

+- You can find the website written in Jquery here: https://hrnet-opc-p14-jquery.netlify.app/

-You can find the website here: https://hrnet-opc-p14.netlify.app/
+- You can find the website converted in React + Vite here: https://hrnet-opc-p14.netlify.app/

 ## Table of Contents